You told me that I wasn’t good enough.

 I was eighteen:

-Holding a positive pregnancy test in my hand.
+I instantly became a step mother and not long after I was holding a positive pregnancy test in my hand.

 One parent praying that I didn’t follow through with the pregnancy, whilst the other parent who was just as cunning as you were told me that I had to have this baby with you.
-Excitement in their face as they manipulated the situation and told me that all of my reservations about you were in my head.
+Excitement on their face as they manipulated the situation and told me that all of my reservations about you were in my head.
 Reminding me that you saved me.

 “You put a roof over my head”, you were the only one who would “put up with me”.